 - (1) Land uses.
 Existing farmland that is committed to continued agricultural uses under this section is limited to those uses allowable under the applicable agricultural zoning category assigned to the land, plus the following additional restrictions: - a.
 Residential and commercial development is not permitted because those development rights have already been transferred by the landowner to other property. - b.
 The conservation easement applicable to the property may contain further restrictions on land uses. - (2) Removal of invasive exotic plants.
-The following highly invasive exotic plants must be removed.
+Invasive exotic plants must be removed.

 Methods to remove and control invasive exotic plants must be included on the development order plans.
 The farmland must be maintained in perpetuity against the reestablishment of invasive exotic plants and must be kept free of refuse, debris, and pests.
-For purposes of this subsection, invasive exotic plants to be removed include: - a.
-Melaleuca (Melaleuca quinquenervia) - b.
-Brazilian pepper (Schinus terebinthifolius) - c.
-Australian pine (Casuarina spp.) - d.
-All other plants on the Noxious Weed List in Chapter 5B-57 of the Florida Administrative Code. - (3) Conservation easement.
+For purposes of this subsection, invasive exotic plants mean the same plants as described in section 10-420. - (3) Conservation easement.
 To qualify for an increase to the standard maximum residential density on the entire property, the portion of the site being committed to continued agricultural use must be placed under a perpetual conservation easement that meets the requirements of section 33-554(4), except that instead of committing to retain the land in predominantly its natural forested condition as suitable habitat for native vegetation and wildlife, the perpetual conservation easement must commit to conserve the land as open space that is available for farming by the landowner or lessees of the landowner.
 The easement must also define the latitude for construction, modification, or demolition of structures necessary for farm operations without approval by the easement holder.